Skip to content

 Using a different target palette is also possible by setting the palette cvar.

-./vengi-voxconvert -set palette /path/to/palette.png --input infile outfile
+./vengi-voxconvert -set palette /path/to/palette.png -set voxformat_createpalette false --input infile --output outfile

 The palette file has to be in the dimensions 1x256.
 It is also possible to just provide the basename of the palette.
 This is e.g. nippon.
 The tool will then try to look up the file palette-nippon.png in the file search paths.